A Sharper Image: The Quest of Science and Recursive Production of Objective Realities: Final Remarks

 \subsubsection{Historiographical and Pedagogical Disclaimers}

 In this article I made use of some narratives concerning the historical development of science and technology, and I have also described some pedagogical materials used for teaching science to children and adolescents.
 Nevertheless, I am not an historian, and my teaching experience is limited to the university.
 Therefore, the use I made of the aforementioned examples should be taken with a grain of salt: Regarding historical narratives, they often reflect common knowledge, and are not intended as position statements in the fields of historiography or history of science; see Kuukkanen (2012), Martins (2001), Sauer and Scholl (2012).
 Regarding pedagogical materials, they belong to the long-gone time of my youth, the way I describe them reflects mostly my own experiences, and these are not intended as position statements in the field.
 Development of pedagogical materials appropriate for classroom requires an holistic approach and coordinated team effort.
-For good examples of well-known pre-university texts appropriate to the discussions in this article, see Allen el al. (1961), Beck et al. (1965), Benfey et al. (1964), Elliott et al. (1972), Finetti (1957)*, Flanders and Price (1973), Flanders et al. (1973)*, Fuller et al. (1978)*, Haber-Schaim et al. (1976), Malm et al. (1963), Pimentel et al. (1963) and Welch et al. (1968).
-As an adolescent, I used most of these books myself in Brazil at the late 70s; Those marked by an asterisk cover some (but not much) material beyond the university admission exams' (vestibular) requirements of that time, see FUVEST (1977).
+For good examples of well-known pre-university texts appropriate to the discussions in this article, see Allen el al. (1961), Batschelet (1975)*, Beck et al. (1965), Benfey et al. (1964), Elliott et al. (1972), Finetti (1957)*, Flanders and Price (1973), Flanders et al. (1973,\,1974)*, Fuller et al. (1978)*, Haber-Schaim et al. (1976), Malm et al. (1963), Pimentel et al. (1963) and Welch et al. (1968).
+As an adolescent, I used most of these books myself in Brazil at the late 70s, in preparation for the university admission exams' (vestibular) requirements of that time, see FUVEST (1977); Books marked by an asterisk extend somewhat beyond that scope, while Ayres (1958), Kindle (1950), Rich (1963), and Schaum (1961,\,1966) provide rehearsing exercises.
 Finally, effective pedagogical projects should take into account and be adapted to the cultural background and social environment of the intended students.